jcreedcmu/pyoro/README.md

 The premise is: puzzle-platformer, but time is discrete, so there's no need to have good twitch skills.

-## Notes
+## Interesting Corner Cases

-### 2022.10.01

-Interesting corner cases:
+Should probably turn these into puzzle ideas.

-Diagonal-up pushing of a button
+- Diagonal-up pushing of a button
-Diagonal-crossing of a block
+- Diagonal-crossing of a block
-Skimming just behind a phased transient block
+- Skimming just behind a phased transient block